-

 *Based on the number of working hours needed to install the different types of heat pumps and based on expert estimates on turn-over per employee.

-The European Commission published its REPowerEU proposal in May 2022 to help cut EU gas imports as a response to the Russian war in Ukraine.
 Its targets require the number of newly plugged-in heat pumps to double each year.
-EHPA estimates that this would lead to 20 million more heat pumps by 2026 and 60 million by 2030, up from about 17 million units today in Europe.
+EHPA estimates that this would lead to 20 million more heat pumps by 2026 and 60 million by 2030, up from about 20 million units today in Europe.

 REPowerEU contains ambitious targets but lacks equally ambitious support measures for the heat pump sector.
 The suggested measures alone are too piecemeal to speed up EU wide deployment to reach those targets.
-What the sector needs is an ‘all hands on deck’ approach where all policy measures help the sector work towards the targets.
+What the sector needs is an ‘all hands on deck’ approach where all policy measures help the value chain work towards the targets.

 Today, over 30 countries worldwide offer financial incentives for heat pumps.
 These 30 countries combined represent more than 70% of the world’s current demand for heating.
-Several governments also give low-income households extra subsidies, as heat pumps can save households between 2% and 6% of their income on energy costs.